juecd/slate/source/index.html.md

 `GET https://api.withhako.com/v0/warehouses`

 ### Query Parameters
-_This endpoint requires an **array** of one or more objects as input.
-The parameters for the objects are as follows:_
+_This endpoint requires a JSON object as input.
+The parameters for the object are as follows:_

 Parameter | Type | Required
 --------- | ------- | -------